-- Evaluation of signs or symptoms suggestive of a central nervous system lesion - Tullio's phenomenon (noise-induced dizziness) - Symptoms associated with abnormal audiogram or vestibular function testing suggestive of an intracranial or vestibulocochlear mass lesion
+- When associated with additional signs or symptoms suggestive of a central nervous system lesion. - Tullio's phenomenon (noise-induced dizziness) - Symptoms associated with abnormal audiogram or vestibular function testing suggestive of an intracranial or vestibulocochlear mass lesion

 Note: Vertigo or dizziness that is clearly related to positional change does not require advanced imaging.